 Even where feeder roads exist, the rural environment presents particular institutional challenges for road maintenance.
 Only half of the existing rural road network is in good or in fair condition, which is much lower than the 80 percent found for the inter-urban network.
-Explanations for the poor rural road quality range from a lack of local resources to fund road maintenance and severe neglect.
-(Gwilliams, 2011).
-According to the AICD (2010) dataset, on average, only 33 percent of tertiary roads in the continent are in good condition, with 23 percent in a fair condition while 40 percent are in poor condition6.
+According to the AICD (2010) dataset, on average, only 33 percent of tertiary roads on the continent are in good condition, with 23 percent in a fair condition while 40 percent are in poor condition.
 Rwanda (100 percent), Madagascar (85 percent) and the Congo Republic (65 percent) have rural roads in poor condition.
 Mauritius, Burkina Faso and Ghana have respectively, three, nine and 13 percent of their roads in a poor condition.
 One of the explanations given for the poor rural road quality is the lack of local resources to fund road maintenance.
-Moreover, the road sector has not always been managed or seen as part of the market economy but is regarded as a social service.
-This means that funding for road maintenance usually comes from general revenues and are thus the first to be cut during difficult periods (Addo-Abedi, 2007).
+Explanations for the poor rural road quality range from a lack of local resources to fund road maintenance and severe neglect (G Williams, 2011).
+Moreover, the road sector has not always been managed or seen as part of the market economy and is regarded as a social service.
+This means that funding for road maintenance usually comes from general revenues and is thus the first to be cut during difficult periods (Addo-Abedi, 2007).

-According to Foster and Briceño-Garmendia (2010) the large variation in road quality throughout the various SSA countries reflects several interacting factors.
+According to Foster and Briceño-Garmendia (2010), the large variation in road quality throughout the various SSA countries reflects several interacting factors.
 It firstly relates to affordability where the GDP per capita is most strongly correlated with the percentage of the main road network in good condition, signifying that richer countries tend to spend more on maintenance.
 They note that no such clear relationship exists for rural roads.
-The second factor relates to topographic and climatic influences where mountainous and wet countries normally have poorer road conditions, in both main and rural networks, associated with climate influences rather than traffic.
+The second factor relates to topographic and climatic influences where mountainous and wet countries normally have poorer road conditions, in both main and rural networks.
 They also found that countries with road funds and road agencies have considerably better road conditions than those that have neither.
 Furthermore, both the road fund design and the level of the fuel levy appear to significantly affect the quality of the main road network, although the effect on rural road quality is much less pronounced.

 A number of African countries have embarked on reforms in the last few decades supported by four 'building blocks.'
 These are: ownership, financing, responsibility and management (Addo-Abedi, 2007).
-These reforms are designed to address the large backlogs of deferred maintenance, an acute shortage of funds and ineffective institutional arrangements for the management of the sector.
-Furthermore, the main drive has been aimed at managing roads as a business and bringing them into the market place by charging for road use on a fee-for service basis.
-The most significant outcomes of the reforms have been the establishment of independent "second generation" road funds and autonomous or semi-autonomous road agencies.
+The reforms are designed to address the large backlogs of deferred maintenance and the acute shortage of funds and ineffective institutional arrangements in the management of the sector.
+The main aim has been to manage roads as a business and bringing them into the market place by charging for road use on a feefor service basis.
+The most significant outcome of the reforms has been the establishment of independent "second generation" road funds and autonomous or semi-autonomous road agencies.